-To estimate criminal justice costs, we used two studies: one estimating the incremental chance of a juvenile or adult arrest associated with child maltreatment, and another estimating the mean cost for each type of arrest.This research suggests that 10.2 percent of survivors are arrested in childhood, and 9.2 percent are arrested in adulthood.
+To estimate criminal justice costs, we used two studies: one estimating the incremental chance of a juvenile or adult arrest associated with child maltreatment,22 and another estimating the mean cost for each type of arrest.23 This research suggests that 10.2 percent of survivors are arrested in childhood, and 9.2 percent are arrested in adulthood.
 The mean all-inclusive cost of a childhood arrest is \$18,950, and an adulthood arrest is \$69,038 (this includes police costs, court fees, probation, and more).
-This cost is adjusted to 2019 dollars, and multiplied by the increased likelihood of a survivor of child maltreatment becoming arrested.
-Thus, we estimate that in 2019 the marginal per-year cost of childhood criminal justice for each survivor of child maltreatment is \$2,886 during childhood and \$9,381 during adulthood.
+This cost is adjusted to the year of the study, and multiplied by the increased likelihood of a survivor of child maltreatment becoming arrested.

-We assume that childhood criminal justice involvement will occur at the median age of childhood arrest, 14.25 Assuming the onset of maltreatment is at age 7, our model puts this one-time cost to the criminal justice system at seven years in the future (i.e., 2026).
-We then discount the marginal cost of an arrest in that year to a present-day cost of \$2,347 per survivor.
+We assume that childhood criminal justice involvement will occur at the median age of childhood arrest, 14.24 Assuming the onset of maltreatment is at age 7, our model puts this one-time cost to the criminal justice system at seven years in the future.
+We then discount the marginal cost of an arrest in that year to find a present-day cost per survivor.

 Similarly, we assume adulthood criminal justice involvement will occur at the median age of adulthood arrest, at age 23.
 This puts the one-time cost of adulthood criminal justice system involvement at 16 years in the future.
-Discounting the marginal cost of an arrest in that year to the present-day, we arrive at an estimate of \$5,846 per survivor.
+We then discount the marginal cost of an arrest in that year to find a present-day cost per survivor.

-Finally, we multiplied the marginal per-survivor costs by the number of survivors of maltreatment in 2019.
-This returns a total cost of childhood criminal justice of \$158 million, and a total adulthood criminal justice cost of \$393 million.
+Finally, we multiplied the marginal per-survivor costs by the number of survivors of maltreatment in the year of the study.